 When to Choose Palliative Care

 It can be difficult to know the right time to choose palliative care.
-However, there are some circumstances that may indicate a patient is ready for palliative care.
+However, some circumstances may indicate a patient is ready for palliative care.

-If you or a loved one is suffering from mesothelioma, you may want to consider palliative care if you have suffered multiple hospital or emergency room visits in a short period of time.
-Outside palliative care may also be an option if a family member has functioned as the primary caregiver but can no longer provide the necessary caregiving assistance.
+If you or a loved one is suffering from mesothelioma, you may want to consider palliative care if you have had multiple hospital or emergency room visits in a short period of time.
+Outside palliative care may also be an option if a family member has functioned as the primary informal caregiver but can no longer provide the necessary caregiving assistance.

 It is important to recognize that patients can still continue to treat their disease while in palliative care.
-Patients can undergo surgery, have radiation treatments or undergo chemotherapy to improve their prognosis while still in palliative care.
+Patients can undergo surgery, radiation treatments, or chemotherapy to improve their prognosis while still in palliative care.
 It is important for mesothelioma patients to work closely with their specialists to determine their eligible treatments.